gilmoreorless/jquery-ie6hover/README.md

 -----

 1.1.0
-* Small rebuild of how CSS rules are matched
+* Rebuilt how CSS rules are matched
-* Added support for a lot of new cases that weren't matched before:
+* Added support for a lot of new cases that weren't matched before, mainly:
   * `#id` and `.class` attributes
-  * multiple rules per line (comma separated)
   * multiple hovered elements per rule

 1.0.1